Net Metering Pakistan

 What is net metering?

-Net Metering is a billing technique that permits the public to generate electricity through solar panels and contribute to the grid.
+Net Metering is a billing mechanism that allows customers to generate electricity with solar panels and contribute it to the grid.
 Through net metering regulations, Nepra allows electricity Distribution Companies (DISCOs) to buy excess electricity units from consumers and subtract them from units consumed from the grid.
-According to government policy, people with a three-phase connection to hybrid and on-grid systems can use a net metering facility.
+According to government policy, people with a three-phase connection to hybrid or on-grid systems can use net metering.

 The proposed new policy plans to replace net metering with gross metering (or net billing) for new solar users.
 Instead of offsetting your electricity bill, you will sell all generated electricity to the grid at a reduced buy-back rate (10–11.33 PKR per unit), while buying electricity separately from WAPDA at full price, which is approximately 33-37 PKR per unit.
 So, units sold will be almost one-third of the buying amount per unit.